Domestic and Abroad Programs

 Process for studying in an off-campus program

 Students studying abroad or in an off-campus domestic program work through Skidmore’s Office of Off-Campus Study and Exchanges.
 They also work with their academic advisor to choose a program and courses that

 will enhance their education and interests.

 Each year, Skidmore sponsors a number of faculty-led travel seminars to locations around the world.
-Travel seminars that complement the ES curriculum allow students to learn about environmental issues in another part of the world.
+Travel seminars that complement the ESS curriculum allow students to learn about environmental issues in another part of the world.
 Travel seminar courses meet weekly over the course of a semester, plus involve a trip where students accompany one or two faculty members as they explore a focused topic that uses the destination as a classroom.
 During Spring 2016, students have the opportunity to take Tropical Field Ecology, and travel to the Monteverde Research Station in Costa Rica.
 For more information, view the brochure.